 Stablecoin Legislation: An Overview of S. 1582, GENIUS Act of 2025

-On May 8, the Senate voted not to invoke cloture to proceed to S. 1582, the Guiding and Establishing National Innovation for U.S. Stablecoins Act of 2025, or GENIUS Act.
-An overview of S. 919, an earlier version of this bill, may be found here.
+On July 17, 2025, the House passed S. 1582, the Guiding and Establishing National Innovation for U.S. Stablecoins Act of 2025, or GENIUS Act, without amendment.
 An overview of key policy issues can be found here.
-The bill would establish a regime to regulate stablecoins, as described below.
+The bill would establish a regime to regulate U.S. payment stablecoins, as described below.

 Requirements for Issuing Payment Stablecoins

 S. 1582 would define payment stablecoin as a digital asset issued for payment or settlement and redeemable at a predetermined fixed amount (e.g., $1).
 Issuers would be required to hold at least one dollar of permitted reserves for every one dollar of stablecoins issued.
-The bill would limit permitted reserves to coins and currency, insured deposits held at banks and credit unions, short-dated Treasury bills, repurchase agreements ("repos") and reverse repos backed by Treasury bills, government money market funds, central bank reserves, and any other similar government-issued asset approved by regulators.
+The bill would limit permitted reserves to coins and currency, deposits held at insured banks and credit unions, short-dated Treasury bills, repurchase agreements ("repos") and reverse repos backed by Treasury bills, government money market funds, central bank reserves, and any other similar government-issued asset approved by regulators.
 Issuers would be restricted to using reserve assets for certain activities, including to redeem stablecoins and serve as collateral in repos and reverse repos.
 The bill would require federal and state regulators to issue tailored capital, liquidity, and risk management rules for federal and state stablecoin issuers, but it exempts stablecoin issuers from the regulatory capital standards applied to traditional banks.

 Issuers would be required to establish and disclose stablecoin redemption procedures and to issue periodic reports of outstanding stablecoins and reserve composition, which would be certified by executives and "examined" by registered public accounting firms.
 Issuers with more than $50 billion in stablecoins outstanding would be required to submit audited annual financial statements.
+Issuers would be prohibited from paying interest to stablecoin holders.

-Stablecoins could be issued by banks and credit unions (through subsidiaries) or nonbanks (which would not be restricted to financial firms), each of which would be required to register with the appropriate federal regulator, which would be one of the federal banking regulators depending on the type of entity.
+Stablecoins could be issued by banks and credit unions (through subsidiaries) or nonbanks.
+Nonbanks would be restricted to financial firms unless the Treasury Secretary and chairs of the Federal Reserve (Fed) and the Federal Deposit Insurance Corporation (FDIC)—referred to as the Stablecoin Certification Review Committee (SCRC)—unanimously find they do not pose risks to the banking or financial system and will comply with certain requirements.
+Banks and nonbanks that opt for the federal regime would be required to apply with the relevant federal banking regulator.
 Applications would be evaluated on whether the stablecoin issuers can meet the baseline requirements (described above).
 An application not acted on within 120 days would be deemed approved.
 Regulators would have to justify denials and permit applicants to appeal.

 Federal Regime Supervision and Enforcement